Permanent Council: History

 The Council was composed of King Stanisław August Poniatowski (who acted as a modern prime minister and had two votes instead of one), 18 members from the Senate and 18 members from the Sejm's lower chamber.
 The Council, in addition to its administrative duties, would present to the King three candidates for each nomination to the Senate and other main offices.
 The meetings were supervised by Marshal Roman Ignacy Potocki.

 In reality all the Council's members were nominated in accordance with the wishes of Ambassador Stackelberg, who acted as a representative of the Empress, protectress of the Polish-Lithuanian Commonwealth since 1768.
-Soon after its creation, the Council became an instrument of Russian surveillance over Poland.
+Soon after its creation, the Council became an instrument of Russian surveillance over the Commonwealth.

-The council was divided onto 5 separate ministries called Departments:
+The council was divided into 5 separate ministries called Departments: